-The SAT Reasoning Test
+The SAT

-The SAT Reasoning Test is a college entrance exam required as part of the application process to many four-year bachelor's degree programs.
-Two-year community colleges usually require the exam for determining course placement and awarding scholarships.
-The SAT attempts to measure critical thinking skills by assessing how well students analyze and solve problems.
-The SAT consists of evidence-based reading and writing, math, and an optional essay.
+The SAT is a college entrance exam that many 4 year colleges require as part of the application process.
+Some schools were test optional for the past few years but are moving back to requiring testing as part of their application.
+Two-year community colleges often require the exam for determining course placement and awarding scholarships.
+Please refer to each college's website for specific information.
+The SAT consists of evidence-based reading and writing, and math.

-The SAT is offered seven times a year, and students generally take the exam for the first time in the spring of the junior year.
-Most students elect to retake the SAT in the fall of the senior year.
-This is helpful to students because it allows a student to "superscore" (use the best scores they received on each section and combine them on college applications.
-In general, so that colleges will receive score reports on time, students should take the exam no later than October of the senior year.
+The SAT is offered many times a year, and students generally take the exam for the first time in the spring of junior year.
+NYCPS currently offers all 11th grade students the opportunity to take the SAT during the school day, free of charge, in the spring.
+Most students elect to take the SAT at least 1 more time by the fall of the senior year.
+This is helpful because it allows a student to "superscore" (use the best scores received on each section on college applications).